Commerce vs Mobile: Different DNA

 For SaaS Companies

-Neither Bloomreach nor Braze is designed for SaaS businesses.
-Both are enterprise platforms with annual contracts of $50K or more.
-If you run a subscription software business, Sequenzy provides email automation with native Stripe integration at $49/month, purpose-built for SaaS lifecycle marketing.
+Neither Bloomreach nor Braze is designed specifically for SaaS subscription lifecycle email.
+Both are enterprise platforms that require budget, implementation ownership, and data infrastructure.
+If you run a subscription software business, Sequenzy provides email automation with native Stripe integration, purpose-built for SaaS lifecycle marketing.